"Postcard" / "Postcard from Hallmark" Virus Hoax

 Don't click on attachments or links that seem suspicious in any other way.

-2. Generally speaking, forwarded virus warnings such as the 'POSTCARD' alerts above cannot be trusted to provide accurate details.
+2. Generally speaking, forwarded virus warnings such as the "POSTCARD" alerts above cannot be trusted to provide accurate details.

 Read carefully!
 Try not to confuse hoax warnings with the real thing.
 Bogus virus alerts often contain links to websites which, at first glance, may seem to confirm the authenticity of the message, but which in fact discuss a completely different matter.

-The very message we're discussing is a case in point.
+The very message we're discussing on this page is a case in point.
 Despite the fact that there are real e-card viruses out there, and some of them may even employ the words "Hallmark" and "postcard," the warnings above are, in fact, hoaxes.
 They're simply the latest of many, many variants of a false alert that began circulating years ago (compare the verbiage and you'll see what I mean).

 So don't depend on this type of viral alert for protection, and avoid forwarding such messages to other people unless you can confirm with some certainty that the threat they describe is real.